loukylor/ThrowJoint/README.md

 Basically, It's just the [World Physics](https://github.com/VRLabs/VRChat-Avatars-3.0#world-physics) prefab from VRLabs, that I slapped a spring joint with a parent constraint onto.<br>

+Swap the joint between hands by pointing on the respective hand, and throw it point not pointing on both hands.

 That's essentially it.

 If you want to go into the nitty gritty, I set up a rigidbody with a parent constraint, that constrains it to the `ThrowJointRightTarget` and `ThrowJointLeftTarget`.<br>